Skip to Content

 Key Points:

-• The Buffet at Circus Circus is uniquely stocked with a lot of kid-friendly items like corn dogs, chicken fingers, and mac & cheese.
+• The Buffet is uniquely stocked with kid-friendly items like corn dogs, chicken fingers, and mac & cheese.

-• I was impressed with the presentation and cleanliness of the buffet, which exceeded my expectations.
+• The presentation and cleanliness of the buffet exceeded my expectations.

-• That being said, I was disappointed by the food quality and inconsiderate clientele.
+• That said, I was disappointed by the food quality and inconsiderate clientele.

-Visitors to Las Vegas have strong opinions about Circus Circus.
-While some celebrate the resort’s kid-friendly nature and focus on value, others point to the property’s relative state of disrepair.
+Everyone has a strong opinion about Circus Circus.
+Some celebrate the resort’s kid-friendly nature and focus on value, while others point to the property’s relative state of disrepair.

 Notable attractions at Circus Circus include free circus acts daily, the Adventuredome theme park, arcade & midway, real coin slot machines, a popular steakhouse, and their buffet.